 I do adore laughter and some of my favorite all-time movies are “What about Bob?” and “When Harry Met Sally.”
 (I am forever and always an Eighties Child.)
 Laughter is one of my most beloved spiritual practices.

 I’m thrilled you stopped by.
 Sit down and please join me.
-You are welcome here in this space.
+You are the reason that I write.

 “We don’t have to do all of it alone.
 We were never meant to.”